JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 interface B

 class C {
-    // The return type is Any. x is not accessible fun getObject() = object {
+    // The return type is Any; x is not accessible fun getObject() = object {
         val x: String = "x"
     }